maurivg28/blog/_posts/2019-12-22-AnsibleContainer.markdown

 ¡Por Fin!
 Hemos utilizado satisfactoriamente Ansible para crear una aplicación de múltiples contenedores en Docker.
 La aplicación se divide en tres niveles: **Presentación (nginx), Lógica (flask) y Almacenamiento (redis)**, y es ideal para usar como base para iniciar sus propios proyectos.

+### Comandos utiles ###

+**ansible-container init**

+Creates files in the current directory to get you started.
+Read the comments, and edit to suit your needs.

+**ansible-container install**

+Downloads Ansible-Container-ready roles from Ansible Galaxy, and installs them in your project.

+**ansible-container build**

+Creates images from your Ansible playbooks.

+**ansible-container run**

+Launches the containers specified in the orchestration document, container.yml, for testing the built images.
+The format of container.yml is nearly identical to Docker Compose.

+**ansible-container deploy**

+Pushes the project's container images to a registry of your choice, and generates a playbook capable of deploying the project on a supported cloud provider.

 ### Demo ###

 {%include youtubePlayer.html id="1hPisA4ORIU"%}